 Phoenix builds a variety of high flux neutron generator systems with several different energy spectra intended to suit a wide variety of radiation and rad hard needs without the large footprint and safety concerns associated with reactors.
 Our system for radiation hardening and radiation survivability testing enables us to perform steady state irradiation testing with performance exceeding all existing solutions and with drastically reduced security costs and general risks.

 - Minimal time to a typical radiation exposure fluence of 1 x 1012 n/cm2 (1 MeV neutron equivalent damage in silicon)

 - Provides uniform neutron flux over test area of at least 10 x 10 x 10 cm3 to accommodate simultaneous exposure of large groups of electronic parts

 - System lifetime of greater than 10 years

 - Fail-safe behavior

 - Radiation shielding meets safety standards dictated under USA 10 CFR Part 20

 - Easily operated by trained personnel and serviced by Phoenix operators

 Phoenix develops the strongest compact neutron generators in the world.
 Our high-intensity neutron sources provide ample neutron flux for timely and efficient radiation hardening and effects testing.
-The compact size of our neutron generator systems also makes it possible for a radiation hardening and effects testing system to be installed onsite in a reasonably sized protective enclosure, providing easy access to this necessary testing method for commercial or industrial applications.
+The compact design of our neutron generator systems also makes it possible for a rad hard and radiation effects testing system to be installed onsite in a reasonably sized protective enclosure, providing easy access to this necessary testing method for commercial or industrial applications.